eswan18/ethanswan.com/content/posts/2024/2024-06-03-semantic-search/index.md

 summary: "Sometimes when you're searching for a digital record, you don't remember the precise wording of the original entry....
 Semantic search attempts to compare the meanings of words and phrases instead of the characters."
 ---

-Sometimes when you're searching for some text, you don't know or remember the precise wording of what you're looking for.
+Sometimes when I'm searching for some text, I don't know or remember the precise wording of what I'm looking for.

 I might be searching in my task manager for the "Take out the trash" task.
 But I type "garbage" instead of "trash", having forgotten the original verbiage.